xieyuschen/openai-api/README.md

 # openai-api
-A haskell library provides out-of-box methods to interact with openai.
+A non-official Haskell library provides out-of-box methods to interact with openai.